hari255/Statistical-Analysis/README.md

 -----
 # 2. Causal Inference

-Causal inference is a field of study that focuses on identifying and quantifying causal relationships between variables, rather than just associations or correlations.
-The goal is to determine whether a change in one variable directly causes a change in another variable.
-This is essential in many disciplines, such as economics, epidemiology, social sciences, and machine learning, as it helps in understanding the underlying mechanisms and in making informed decisions.
+ The goal is to determine whether a change in one variable directly causes a change in another variable, and causal inference help us in achieving it.
+This is essential in many disciplines, such as economics, epidemiology, social sciences, and machine learning, as it helps in understanding the underlying mechanisms and in making data driven/informed decisions.

-**In the context of this problem, Causal inference allows us to determine the cause-and-effect relationship between variables.
-It helps us understand whether the marketing campaign(cause) led to a change in user behavior (effect).**

  ### Key Concepts
 + **Causal Inference:** Identifies cause-and-effect relationships.
 + **Propensity Score Matching:** Balances treatment and control groups to reduce bias.
 + **Hypothesis Testing**: Uses a two-sample t-test to compare conversions.

+**In the context of this problem, Causal inference allows us to determine the cause-and-effect relationship between variables.
+It helps us understand whether the marketing campaign(cause) led to a change in user behavior (effect).**

 ### Hypothesis Testing